-A rebuilt house shall not exceed 2500 square. feet of total habitable floor area, or the preexisting total habitable floor area square footage, whichever is greater.
+- 1. No portion of any structure within 50 feet of the Lake shall be increased in height. - 2.
+A Single Family Dwelling shall not exceed 2500 square feet of total habitable floor area4, or the existing total habitable floor area, whichever is greater.